Some simple steps to follow to get your retirement savings started.

 Start with a reality check: keep a running total of everything you spend in a given month.
 Write down every item from your morning coffee to that late-night takeaway.
 You may find you are spending too much on items you don’t really need.

-Consider this: it costs more to have a monthly DSTV subscription than most minimum monthly contributions towards a retirement annuity or a unit trust investment - many financial services companies, including Allan Gray, offer investment minimums of just R500 per month.
+Consider this: It costs almost as much to have a monthly DStv subscription as most minimum monthly contributions towards a retirement annuity or unit trust investment.

 2. Create a budget

 Once you have an idea of where your money is going and where you can potentially cut back, draw up a budget.
 This will help you to understand how much of your income needs to go to fixed expenses and how much is left to play with.
 Next you need to think about your spending priorities.
 It’s up to you to place retirement savings near the top of the list.

 Ultimately you should look to moving ‘retirement savings’ into the fixed expenses category, making a commitment to investing each month.
 It’s amazing how quickly you will get used to a little less disposable income.

 3. Identify your goals

 A budget is the first part of your financial plan and gives you a good idea of where you are currently.
 The next step is identifying your goals and putting a process in place to achieve them.
 In this series we focus purely on your retirement savings goal, but you may have other goals, such as saving for your child’s education or a holiday.

 4. Calculate how much you need to save each month

 According to our research, to save enough to eventually withdraw an income of 75% of your final salary (widely believed to be the amount you need to maintain your lifestyle), you need to have saved twice your annual salary after working for 10 years, five times your annual salary after working for 20 years and 17 times your annual salary after working for 40 years.